-Low-level helicopters allows companies and agencies to find aquifers on the Mississippi Alluvial Plain, which is distributed on seven US states, from southern Louisiana to southern Illinois, including Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi and Louisiana.
+Low-level helicopters allow companies and agencies to find aquifers on the Mississippi Alluvial Plain, which is distributed on seven US states, from southern Louisiana to southern Illinois, including Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi and Louisiana.

-“Airborne geophysical data fill a critical role in aquifer mapping studies, since such large-scale data cannot be acquired effectively on the ground,” says Dr. Burke Minsley, a Denver-based USGS research geophysicist who is helping to lead the airborne geophysical effort.
+“Airborne geophysical data fill a critical role in aquifer mapping studies since such large-scale data cannot be acquired effectively on the ground,” says Dr. Burke Minsley, a Denver-based USGS research geophysicist who is helping to lead the airborne geophysical effort.
 “We are excited to add cutting-edge airborne geophysical technologies to advance groundwater modeling and decision-making efforts in this study.”

 Low-level flights cover more than 20 million acres within the Mississippi Alluvial Plain.
 Trained pilots, who are certified for low-level flying, coordinated flights.